igrafx/miningkafka/CONTRIBUTING.md

       KSQL_KSQL_EXTENSION_DIR: "/opt/ksqldb-udfs"
 ```

-We then launch the infrastucture from the **docker-compose/** repository of Liveconnect with the commands :
+We then launch the infrastructure from the **docker-compose/** repository of Liveconnect with the commands :

 ```
 make liveconnect